kbrsh/sold/README.md

 Hey!
 This blog post was made with [Sold](https://github.com/kbrsh/sold).
 ```

 Posts that have `draft: true` won't appear in the feed, and the feed will only contain only so many recent posts so that it doesn't exceed 256 KiB.
-Optional fields supported by the post include `description`, `author`, `date`, and `tags`.
+Optional fields supported by the post include `summary`, `image`, `author`, `date`, and `tags`.

 Note that the `date` metadata entry must be valid input to `Date.parse`.
 Posts are ordered by the `order` property if it is present, or else they are sorted by `date`.
 If neither are present, then they are not sorted at all.